County Extension Director

 Sterling, IL 61081

-Janice McCoy provides leadership in family life programs for University of Illinois Extension in seven counties in Northern Illinois.
+Janice McCoy provides overall leadership University of Illinois Extension in Carroll, Lee and Whiteside counties.
+Janice currently leads a staff of sixteen and the unit focuses on Family Life, Home Horticulture, 4-H and Youth Development, and Nutrition Education.
+She is responsible for personnel, budgeting, program development, volunteerism, council development, and facility use in the unit.
 Janice has a bachelor's degree in mass communications and a master's degree in college student personnel, both from Western Illinois University.
 McCoy is available to provide education and training for families and professionals in your community.

 McCoy joined University of Illinois Extension in 2001.
 In her role as a Family Life Educator, McCoy has primarily been responsible for educational programs for families with children and professionals who work with families.
 She also has expertise in caregiving and aging awareness programs.
 She also coordinates an annual conference for child care providers in Northern Illinois every years.

-Included among her awards are State and National program excellence awards for the Your Young Child curriculum.
+Included among her awards are State and National program excellence awards for the Your Young Child curriculum and Distinguished Service Award from the National Extension Association of Family and Consumer Scientists.
 She has also presented curriculum and research findings at numerous national conferences.

 McCoy's professional affiliations include Illinois Extension Association of Family and Consumer Sciences, National Extension Association of Family and Consumer Sciences, and Community Coordinated Child Care.
 Janice is a native of the Sauk Valley area and graduated from Dixon High School.
 She and her husband Jim live in Dixon with their daughter.